Atticus29/population-fragmentation/specs.md

     - [ ] E.g., popSize 1 frag 2 (see form validation)
     - [ ] E.g., popSize 2 frag 2 (always blue blue homozygotes)
 - [ ] getScrambledPopulation doesn't work yet (I think because child shuffle doesn't work as advertised)
+- [x] Accommodate different behaviorSubjects in calculateAlleleFrequency in population-manager
 - [x] components that conceptually should not be nested in the form were... extract them and deal with inputs and outputs
 - [x] <app-mate> isn't working
 - [x] improve styling of appMated directive